 - measure, mix and cook ingredients

 - peel and slice food

 - control the temperature and automated processes for making products

-- check the quality of the product and document results at certain times of the production process
+- check the quality of the product and record results during the production process

 - operate and maintain machines

 - clean and sterilise the factory processing area.